Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation/nodes/common/common_host_node_attributes.rst

 Optional.
 Default value is ``None``

-The IP address of the node which holds an instance of the DNS server.
-Some applications may use a domain name e.g. the WebBrowser (TODO: WebBrowser page)
+The IP address of the node which holds an instance of the :ref:`DNSServer`.
+Some applications may use a domain name e.g. the :ref:`WebBrowser`

 .. include:: ../software/applications.rst